volatilflerovium/sha1_v2/README.md

 ## Performance

-For a file of 1GB under Debian 11 with AMD Ryzen7
+Performace tests run under Debian 11 with AMD Ryzen7 processor.

+For a file of 1GB
    - SHA1 previous version: ~1870ms
    - Linux command sha1sum: ~1471ms
    - SHA1 optimized: ~1340ms (under Linux with mmap) and ~1530ms (for Linux and Windows using std::fread)

 On a 1 GB file (in seconds)